-At September 25, 2011, we had no outstanding indebtedness.
-If we were to borrow money in the future, such borrowings would be based upon the then-prevailing interest rates.
+At December 25, 2011, we had no outstanding indebtedness.
+If we borrow money in the future, such borrowings would be based upon the then-prevailing interest rates.
 We do not anticipate entering into interest rate swaps or other financial instruments to hedge any borrowings.